entroform/style-chemistry/README.md

 # Style Chemistry

-Style Chemistry is a simple and open-ended system to help you keep your UI Components styling consistent and harmonious.
+Style Chemistry is a simple and open-ended system to help you keep your UI Component's styling consistent and harmonious.
 The system acts as the **Single Source of Truth** of your stylesheet and is comprised of "Sets", the building blocks of the system, with 3 levels of abstraction: Elements, Compounds, and Mixtures.

 - [Style Chemistry](#style-chemistry)